 Greater Cincinnati Regional High School Ethics Bowl

-Success of the inaugural Greater Cincinnati Regional High School Ethics Bowl will not be possible without a strong showing of volunteer support.
-Volunteers can come from many walks of life: community members, local current or retired professionals or faculty, staff, graduate, and undergraduate students from UC or other nearby academic institutions.
+The Greater Cincinnati Regional High School Ethics Bowl cannot be held without a strong showing of volunteer support.
+Volunteers can come from many walks of life: community members, local current or retired professionals or, alumni, faculty, staff, graduate, and undergraduate students from UC.
 In addition to general volunteers that can help with event logistics, three key roles that must be filled for each match are: Judges, Moderators, and Room Staffer.

 Moderators, one per match, are the time keepers of the match; helping the event stay on schedule and ensuring that all teams have equal opportunities to express their arguments.
 Moderators are provided with a script they are strongly advised to adhere to and minimize the impulse to improvise.
+This year the NHSEB has also added a Composite Scoring Report form to the moderator duties.
+It will be the moderator’s duty to fill in the judges score from that round, signing the form to verify its accuracy, and giving opportunity to coaches to photograph or take note of it before turning it in.
 The ability to read and manipulate a stopwatch are the are the skill sets needed to be an effective moderator.
 Also teams may be nervous, so a calming, at ease, demeanor is beneficial.

 Room staffers are assigned to each competition room to make sure judges and moderators have all the tools (cases, pens, pads, water, etc) needed for the round.
 They make sure the teams, judges, and moderator are in the right room at the right time.
 They work to solve minor issues that may arise and if they can’t solve them they quickly seek out a primary event organizer.
 They are the first person people see when entering a room and thus set the tone by bestowing smiles, pleasantries as people enter the room.
 A room staffer should be prepared to step in as a Judge or Moderator if the need warranted.